Kyleyuen97/snack-stress-behavior-ml/README.md

 - **Hawthorne Effect** (also known as the "Observer Effect"): Testers may alter their original or candid behavior if they know they are being watched.
 In this experiment, students were informed that their performance would increase their participation score to minimize this effect.

-### Hierarchical Clustering

-- You performed hierarchical clustering on the NIH dataset to examine how these variables relate to snack consumption behavior in stressed individuals.